EricDriussi/co-author/README.md

 If no options are passed, it will prompt you for a space-separated list of aliases and then for a commit message.

-It will produce a commit message with the formatted as follows:
+It will produce a commit message with the following format:

 ```txt
 a commit message